ArenKDesai/Aren-s-Notes/Random Algorithms.md

 ## Randomization
 Average case analysis: input is drawn from a distribution $\pi$.
 There are parameters from $\pi$.
 Non-Deterministic algorithms simultaneously consider multiple algorithms weighted by the probability distribution.
-Monte Carlo algorithm returns a $p$ value
+Monte Carlo algorithm returns a $p$ value through brute-force approximation guarantee (run a simulation a lot of times)l